Chocolate Chip Sweet Rolls

 - Prepare the dough by mixing the warm almond milk, melted vegan butter, maple syrup, and salt.
 Add baking powder if using.
 Sprinkle the active dry yeast evenly across the top of the mixture, stir gently, and let it sit for about 10 minutes.

 - Add the flour and mix until a dough forms.
-If using gluten free flour, scoop 2 tablespoon of non dairy yogurt into the dough and use your hands to work it into the dough.
+If using gluten free flour, add the non dairy yogurt into the dough and use your hands to work it into the dough.
 This will make the gluten free dough more elastic and help it stick together better when rolling.
 You don't need to add yogurt when using regular flour.

 - Form the dough into a round mound and cover the bowl with plastic wrap or a kitchen towel.
 Allow it to sit for an hour.
 I like to sit my bowl on top of an oven preheated to 350.
 The warmth from the oven helps the dough rise faster.
 Note, if using gluten free all purpose flour, the dough will not rise as much.